Benders decomposition

 solve_subproblem (generic function with 1 method)

-Note that solve_subproblem returns a NamedTuple of the objective value, the optimal primal solution for y, and the optimal dual solution for π.
+Note that solve_subproblem returns a NamedTuple of the objective value, the optimal primal solution for y, and the optimal dual solution for π, which we obtained from the reduced_cost of the x variables.

 We're almost ready for our optimization loop, but first, here's a helpful function for logging: